Today we’re taking a look at some new movie monster ideas. If you like the look of these things, do let us know.

 So we messed that up like a man who wanted to make a Baked Beans Cake to win The Best Cake Of The Year Award 2012 would mess up.
 By coming in dead last.
 And then being reported to the police for his obscene creation.

 The Thing offered some amusing moments, some creepy moments, some moments, and all in all we’d give it a rating (we rate things by comparing them to the excellence of vegetables) of a box of mushrooms that are a week past their sell by date.

 One of the problems we had was the thing itself which was just a bit silly at times.
 So, what could the Thing have actually been to make us all wet ourselves in terror?
-Read on……… IF YOU DARE!
+Read on, if YOU DARE!

 A Herd of Dazed Looking Donkeys

 Now, imagine a herd of these braying lunatics charging you down with genetically modified speed and, all of a sudden, Eeyore from Winnie the Pooh doesn’t seem so lovable.
-Enough to strike terror into the heart of even the most bad ass rapper – 50 Cent.
-Which leads nicely to….
+Enough to strike terror into the heart of even the most badass rapper.
+Which leads nicely to…

-We can think of nothing more horrifying than being forced to listen to 50 Cent’s malodorous grunting over the course of a 90 minute movie.
+We can think of nothing more horrifying than being forced to listen to 50 Cent’s malodorous grunting over the course of a 90-minute movie.
 We’d certainly have to flee the cinema in a blind panic within the first half an hour.
 Egads, just think of the children!

 A Solitary Goat

-The sheer terror of having a lone goat roaming around an isolated Antactic base would drive even the most brave souls towards despair.
+The sheer terror of having a lone goat roaming around an isolated Antarctic base would drive even the most brave souls towards despair.
 Imagine, for instance, if the goat ate all the fresh vegetables!
 Then what would everyone do?

 Mulder From The X-Files

 Having David Duchovny arbitrarily stalking around your premises quipping stuff about aliens and 50ft cabbages would be pretty scary.
-In The Thing it would become more an endurance contest, in regard to patience rather than staying alive.
+In The Thing, it would become more of an endurance contest in regard to patience rather than staying alive.

 A Bar Of Invisble Soap

 Before long we should imagine very violent arguments would be erupting, and severe injuries would be commonplace as characters drop one by one as they slip in the shower on the enigmatic soap bar.
 The horror!